Tabetha's Table

 BBQ Sauce

 Barbeque sauce is a wildly personal preference.
-We used Carolina Treet Original Cooking Barbecue Sauce for this recipe and really love that sugar-free, and has good acidity, and flavor.
+We used Carolina Treet Original Cooking Barbecue Sauce for this recipe and absolutely love it.
+It's sugar-free, has good acidity, and real flavor.
 It's our favorite barbecue sauce, and we highly recommend giving it a try!

 Instructions